DylanFernandes98/budget-tracker/README.md

 - Pytest – Unit Testing
 - Flake8 – Linting and Style Checks
 - GitHub Actions – Continuous Integration (CI)
+- Codecov - Test Coverage Reports

 ## 📚 Learning Outcomes

 - Built a complete desktop app using Python, `Tkinter`, and `SQLite`
 - Used `Pandas` and `Matplotlib` to process and visualise financial data
 - Implemented linear regression with `Scikit-learn` to predict future spend
-- Practiced modular design, code readability, and GitHub-based version control with CI/testing
 - Designed a user-friendly interface with real-time updates and interactive charts
+- Packaged the app as a Python module with a clean `budget/` and `tests/` structure
+- Created and managed a virtual environment with separate dependencies
+- Applied unit testing with Pytest, added coverage reporting, and integrated CI with GitHub Actions

 ## 🚀 How to Run